czeglediptr/100-days-of-code/log.md

 ### Day 77: July 27, 2020

 **Today's Progress**: Today I updated the pong game and the paddles are moving for both players when the spcified keys are down.

-**Thoughts:**: Today I updated the pong game and the paddles are moving for both players when the spcified keys are down.
+**Thoughts**: Today I updated the pong game and the paddles are moving for both players when the spcified keys are down.

 **Link to work:** N/A